archiebenn/BIOLM0051_analysis/notes.md

 ```
 Notes from week 7 intro to bioinformatics worksheet on how to filter: *You’re likely to uncover many BLAST hits and many homologs.
 When we’re trying to determine the taxonomic origin of a sequence it is good practise to include as many homologous sequences as possible.
 However, the databases we search against have become so large that it often becomes impractical to include all discovered homologs.
 Therefore, you are going to **filter your BLAST results on Percent Identity, E-value and Query Coverage** (see the grey “Filter results” box above your BLAST hits).
 Filter your results by specifying thresholds which you find appropriate for selecting homologous sequences for phylogenetic analysis and note them down in the following table:*

 In this script I split up the samples into parts 1, 2 and 3 again.
-This seems weird but it's actually helpful for QC as it lets me see if any of the parts are issues, rather than having it all together in one blast - it allows me to check phylogenetic consistency across sample parts.
+This is actually what I should have cocatenated into at the start (per parts as opposed to per sample), but only realised about here.
+This is ok as blast read each as an individual query anyway so I can just split per part, then rejoin per part after.

 After splitting up, I do two things:
 - 1. I filter the blast hits in the 'part' blast tsvs by 95%+ pident and length >= 100bp.
 Anything returned from this is a strong likelihood for the actual species present in the sample.
 I noticed no hits from this for sample B and C, so can say there is **no-confidence on the species level** for these.
 Samples A and D did return confidence in species level from these blast hits, but notice that sampleD_part3 is human, so likely contaminated